Divorce in Illinois

 Basics of Divorce in Illinois

-Divorce in Illinois is referred to as a judgment of dissolution of marriage or the termination of marriage by court order.
+A divorce is referred to as a termination of a marriage by court order.
 Marriage is a status that exists under Illinois state law.
-The law of the state wherein the parties reside controls the creation, existence, and dissolution of marriage.
+The law of the state wherein the parties reside controls the creation, existence, and the termination of a marriage.
 Illinois follows the modern trend of state divorce regulations; it requires only two things for the pleading of divorce:

 - the parties must meet the residency requirement

-For divorce proceedings in Illinois, one party must have resided in Illinois for at least 90 days before filing.
+For divorce proceedings in Illinois, one party must meet the residency requirement.
+It states that either spouse must have resided in this state for at least 90 days before filing.
 The case must be filed in the circuit court of the county where at least one party resides.

 Contested vs. Uncontested Divorce in Illinois